aditiprashant07/BUSI-and-LoRA-Project-/README.md

 3. Evaluate the model's performance.

 ## Conclusion
 This project aims to contribute to the field of medical imaging by providing a robust method for breast ultrasound image classification, facilitating early detection and treatment of breast cancer.
+This project was inspired by the LORA: LOW-RANK ADAPTATION OF LARGE LANGUAGE MODELS research paper. https://arxiv.org/pdf/2106.09685.